 FotoWeb can transcode and play audio and video files in your archives.

 To play a video or audio file, select the Play icon on the thumbnail in FotoWeb Pro.
-If necessary, use the slider at the top right of the screen to adjust the grid size to get a larger video thumbnail.
+Use the slider at the top right of the screen to adjust the grid size to get a larger video thumbnail.

 Additional playback control in Filmstrip and Preview mode